PhotonVision/photonvision-docs/source/docs/programming/photonlib/simulation.rst

 .. warning:: This simulation overhaul currently only supports Java.

-PhotonLib supports simulation of a Photon Vision camera and processor moving about a field on a robot.
+PhotonLib supports simulation of a camera and coprocessor running PhotonVision moving about a field on a robot.

-You can use this to help validate your robot code's behavior in simulation without special wrappers or additional hardware.
+You can use this to help validate your robot code's behavior in simulation without needing a physical robot.

 Simulated Vision System
 -----------------------

 A ``VisionSystemSim`` represents the camera, coprocessor, and PhotonVision software moving around on the field.
+(Note this is different than the official soon to be deprecated SimVision)

 The system takes in a series of simulated targets which must be set to the field layout or a custom tag layout. ``VisionSystemSim`` also holds ``PhotonCameraSim`` which must be configured to match the desired physical camera to simulate distortion and latency.